Documents You Need for Your Personal Injury Case

 A Journal Documenting Your Post-Accident Pain and Suffering

 Keeping a journal in the aftermath of your accident can help you to outline the extent of the physical and psychological pain and suffering you have endured because of your injuries.
 This “pain journal” can be a place for you to make note of the levels of pain you experience from day to day, as well as the degree to which you feel it is worsening or improving.
 It is also helpful to make detailed notes about the emotional and mental toll the accident and your injuries take on you in the following days, weeks, and months.

 Contact an Experienced Personal Injury Lawyer Today

 The Oklahoma City personal injury lawyers of Abel Law Firm understand how difficult life can feel in the aftermath of an accident, particularly one in which you have suffered an injury.
-Since 1976, we have dedicated our careers and resources to helping accident victims just like you find justice and recover the compensation they deserve.
-We are available to begin working with you right away, and we won’t charge you anything unless and until we agree to a settlement or win a lawsuit on your behalf.
+Since 1976, we have dedicated our careers and resources to helping accident victims like you find justice and recover the compensation they deserve.
+We are available to begin working with you immediately, and we won’t charge you anything unless and until we agree to a settlement or win a lawsuit on your behalf.

 Call us today for a free case evaluation at (405) 239-7046.